avalanchesass/avalanche/README.md

 ### Override package variables
-Most packages define there own default variables which you can override to modify the CSS output.
+Most packages define there own default variables which you can override to change the CSS output.
 There are two ways how to override variables of external and custom packages:

-1. Similar to the extending of packages, you can create a separate file in which you define the variables you want to override e.g. `_button_variable.scss`.
+1. Similar to the extending of packages, you can create a separate file in which you define the variables you want to override (for example `_button_variable.scss`).
 2. If you prefer to have one big file with all the variables inside, you can also override package variables inside the `_variable.scss` file in your projects `scss` directory.